-We’ve heard multiple reports of the error message 'Warning: Camera Failed' occurring on Android devices, and it seems to happen most often to Samsung owners.
-The good news is that while it’s annoying, it’s a software problem rather than fault with your camera.
+We’ve heard many reports of the error message 'Warning: Camera Failed' occurring on Android devices, and it seems to happen most often to Samsung owners.
+The good news is that while it’s annoying, it’s likely a software problem rather than fault with your camera.
 Here’s how to fix 'camera failed' on Samsung Galaxy devices.

 The steps detailed below aren’t difficult or time-consuming, but you should make sure your device has a decent charge in its battery before you attempt them.
 If the battery level is too low, the camera often won't work, so it's worth ruling that out before you start trying anything else.
 In most cases, these solutions won't involve losing any photos or data from your device, but we recommend backing up anything you don't want to lose, especially if it gets to the point where you need to perform a factory reset.